nanhung/c9.latex/README.md

 # Using LateX in Cloud9

 I'm trying to find the free software to replace the MS office.
 Latex seems to be a better choice to do my work.
-Also, I want to use the cloud based IDE and version control system to manage my document, efficiently.
+Also, I want to use the cloud based IDE and version control system to manage my documents, efficiently.
 Here is my simple way to install and use latex in cloud9.

+---

 1. In the terminal, update the package list